Norris Perne & French LLP MI Decreases Stake in Illinois Tool Works Inc. (NYSE:ITW)

 Wall Street Analysts Forecast Growth

-Illinois Tool Works (NYSE:ITW – Free Report) last released its earnings results on Tuesday, May 2nd.
-The industrial products company reported $2.33 EPS for the quarter, beating analysts’ consensus estimates of $2.23 by $0.10.
-Illinois Tool Works had a return on equity of 92.13% and a net margin of 19.27%.
-The company had revenue of $4.02 billion during the quarter, compared to the consensus estimate of $3.98 billion.
-During the same quarter last year, the company earned $2.11 earnings per share.
-Illinois Tool Works’s quarterly revenue was up 2.0% compared to the same quarter last year.
-Sell-side analysts forecast that Illinois Tool Works Inc. will post 9.65 EPS for the current year.
+Illinois Tool Works (NYSE:ITW – Free Report) last announced its quarterly earnings results on Tuesday, May 2nd.
+The industrial products company reported $2.33 EPS for the quarter, beating the consensus estimate of $2.23 by $0.10.
+The company had revenue of $4.02 billion for the quarter, compared to analyst estimates of $3.98 billion.
+Illinois Tool Works had a net margin of 19.27% and a return on equity of 92.13%.
+The firm’s revenue was up 2.0% on a year-over-year basis.
+During the same period in the prior year, the firm posted $2.11 earnings per share.
+On average, equities research analysts forecast that Illinois Tool Works Inc. will post 9.65 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, July 13th.
-Stockholders of record on Friday, June 30th will be given a $1.31 dividend.
-This represents a $5.24 dividend on an annualized basis and a dividend yield of 2.09%.
-The ex-dividend date is Thursday, June 29th.
-Illinois Tool Works’s dividend payout ratio is currently 52.40%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, July 13th.
+Investors of record on Friday, June 30th will be issued a dividend of $1.31 per share.
+This represents a $5.24 annualized dividend and a dividend yield of 2.09%.
+The ex-dividend date of this dividend is Thursday, June 29th.
+Illinois Tool Works’s dividend payout ratio is presently 52.40%.

 Illinois Tool Works Inc manufactures and sells industrial products and equipment worldwide.
 It operates through seven segments: Automotive OEM; Food Equipment; Test & Measurement and Electronics; Welding; Polymers & Fluids; Construction Products; and Specialty Products.
 The Automotive OEM segment offers plastic and metal components, fasteners, and assemblies for automobiles, light trucks, and other industrial uses.